TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 `* master`

 At this point, if you do not plan to do any COMPAS development, you're all set.
 See [getting_started.md](getting_started.md) to see how to compile and run COMPAS.
-If you run into issues or would like to see new features implemented, you can [contact us here.](compas-user@googlegroups.com)
+If you run into issues or would like to see new features implemented, you can [contact us here.](compas-user@googlegroups.com).
+You should read on if you are curious, but if you are not invited to be a collaborator, you will only have read-access to the repository.

 ### *COMPAS Developers Only*